Released: April 27, 2023

-Delaware County District Attorney Jack Stollsteimer and Delaware County Executive Director Howard Lazarus joined County employees and several victim advocacy organizations on April 22 on the steps of the Delaware County Courthouse to recognize National Victims’ Rights Week.
+Delaware County District Attorney Jack Stollsteimer and Delaware County Council Vice Chair Elaine Paul Schaefer joined dozens of County employees and several victim advocacy organizations to observe National Crime Victims’ Rights’ Week on April 27 in front of the Delaware County Courthouse in Media.

 National Crime Victims’ Rights Week, established in 1981 is held each year in April and is dedicated to educating the public about victimization, the effect victimization has on individuals, families, friends and the community, and to promote laws, policies, and programs to help victims of crime.

 Tragically, there are residents across Delaware County who are affected by serious crime, and those victims often face physical, psychological, and financial impacts.
 Victims often suffer serious and traumatic effects.
 This is a problem nationwide, and Delaware County has not been spared.
 Victims are all ages, races, genders, and live in neighborhoods across the county.

 “All of us who come into contact with victims are enriched by the bravery and resiliency they display after surviving circumstances that most of us cannot even imagine,” said District Attorney Jack Stollsteimer.
 “Each day, law enforcement plays a critical role in providing justice for those harmed by some of the most heinous acts of violence.
 But we couldn’t do what we do without the support and advocacy of the incredible organizations working in Delaware County to support and guide the victims of crime.
 Their work often goes unsung, but it is nonetheless critical to the work that we do.
 On behalf of the law enforcement community, I want to express our heartfelt thanks,” said District Attorney Stollsteimer.